Facilities and Services Available for Disabled Guests

 Flight of the Pterosaur

 Once finishing up in Tornado Springs we headed on to the Flight of the Pterosaur.
 This was a very fun tame little coaster.
-With a height restriction of just 1 meter its perfect for getting little ones used to an over the shoulder restraint.
+With a height restriction of just 1 meter it’s perfect for getting little ones used to an over the shoulder restraint.
 On the first day of our visit there was no main queue so it’s safe to say we had plenty of re-rides we were even allowed to stay on.

-In terms of access, the queue assist entrance was located next to the exit of the ride, however too far back for the ride operator to see that you were waiting.
+In terms of access, the queue assist entrance was located next to the exit of the ride, however to far back for the ride operator to see that you were waiting.
 This did mean that it could be challenging for the ride operator to know you’re waiting.
 In terms of sensory, the station was absolutely fine and was also level.
 Flight of the Pterosaur was certainly a very fun ride!

 lunch

 Lunch is a challenge for me on days out due to many food outlets normally being busy and restaurants normally playing music and being too overwhelming for me.
 We also often find parks have a lack of areas to eat your own food.
 However, we were very surprised to not encounter any of these issues during our visit to Paultons Park.
 We ate at both the Route 83 Diner and the Wild Forest Restaurant.
 We found both restaurants to have options for picky eaters like me as well as being reasonably priced with our food in both restaurants arriving quickly.
-I managed to access both the restaurants due to them both having booth style seatings available.
+I managed to access both the restaurants due to them both having booth style seating available.
 This made it a lot easier to cope in the restaurant environment.
 Both the restaurants didn’t have music playing, giving me the opportunity to cope.
 We also noticed there were plenty of picnic areas located around Paultons Park.

 critter creek

 Critter Creek was a small little area with a Playground, 2 rides and a bug emporium.
-I highly recommend this area if you or someone in your party isn’t used to theme parks and want to start of in a small, quieter and less overwhelming area.
+I highly recommend this area if you or someone in your party isn’t used to theme parks and want to start off in a small, quieter and less overwhelming area.

 Cat-o-pillar coaster

 In terms, of access, for queue assist you wait at the bottom of the exit, don’t worry it’s all well signposted and the ride operator can see you from there.
-When its your time to ride they will put a sign across a row of the air gates so that no one from the main queue goes on that row allowing you to take your time getting on the ride.
+When it’s your time to ride they will put a sign across a row of the air gates so that no one from the main queue goes on that row allowing you to take your time getting on the ride.

 beasty burrow